AkshatNeolia/Face-Detection/README.md

-# Face Recognition Attendance System
+# Facial Recognition Attendance System

-This is a **Face Recognition-based Attendance System** built using OpenCV, Face Recognition library, and Python.
+This is a **Facial Recognition-based Attendance System** built using OpenCV, Face Recognition library, and Python.
 It captures faces in real-time using a webcam, compares them with pre-trained images, and marks attendance accordingly.

 ## Features